mariusz-schimke/GiGraph/README.md

 graph.Subgraphs.Add(sg =>
 {
-    // nodes with dual-color fill; fill proportions specified by the weight properties sg.Nodes.Add("C").FillColor = new DotMultiColor(Color.RoyalBlue, new DotWeightedColor(Color.Turquoise, 0.25));
+    // nodes with a dual-color fill; fill proportions specified by the weight properties (this is actually a degenerate linear gradient fill) sg.Nodes.Add("C").SetGradientFill(Color.RoyalBlue, new DotWeightedColor(Color.Turquoise, 0.25));
-    sg.Nodes.Add("D").FillColor = new DotMultiColor(new DotWeightedColor(Color.Navy, 0.25), Color.RoyalBlue);
+    sg.Nodes.Add("D").SetGradientFill(new DotWeightedColor(Color.Navy, 0.25), Color.RoyalBlue);

     sg.Edges.Add("C", "D", edge =>
     {
         edge.Label = "MULTICOLOR SERIES";
         edge.Directions = DotEdgeDirections.Both;

-        // this will render a multicolor edge, where each color may optionally have an area proportion determined by the weight parameter edge.SetSegmentedStyle(
+        // this will render a multicolor edge where each color may optionally have an area proportion determined by the weight parameter edge.SetSegmentedStyle(
             new DotWeightedColor(Color.Turquoise, 0.33),
             new DotWeightedColor(Color.Gray, 0.33),